Beijing will take every possible step to prevent an epidemic or

 media and conference centers and hotels.

-The city will have medical teams on constant call ready to deal
+The city will have medical teams ready to deal with any

-with any emergencies.
-"Beijing is certain of rendering top quality
+emergencies.
+"Beijing is certain of rendering top quality health

-The city has gained invaluable experience from major events
+The city has gained a lot of experience from the major events

-hosted over the last few years, such as November's Sino-African
+hosted during the past few years, such as November's Sino-African

 Beijing already has two city management programs and a training

 plan to prepare for health security that focuses on medical

 emergencies.
 The training program, led by the bureau, includes

 More than 20 hospitals have already been selected as official